Your ERP was built for a factory floor, not a French Quarter restaurant group bracing payroll for Jazz Fest then idling through August

 How to choose a developer in New Orleans

 Hire a team that has shipped multi-entity financial systems and will say plainly when you should buy NetSuite instead.
 Ask them to whiteboard how they'd consolidate your LLCs, handle parish-level tax, and model a Port of New Orleans closure before they quote.
 Local understanding matters: a developer who already knows your August is dead and your Jazz Fest week is a fire drill will scope realistically.
-Adjacent systems like inventory management software, accounting software, and business intelligence dashboards often fold into the same engagement, so pick a partner who can see the whole picture.
+Adjacent systems like inventory management software, accounting software, and business intelligence (BI) dashboards often fold into the same engagement, so pick a partner who can see the whole picture.

 Timeline: what happens, and when